(Full time) 2021 start

 This pre-sessional course is designed with a progression route to your degree programme and you’ll learn academic English in the context of your subject area.
 To find out more, read Language for Science (6 weeks) and Language for Science: General Science (10 weeks).

-If you need to study for longer than 10 weeks, read more about our postgraduate pre-sessional English course.
+You can also study pre-sessionals for longer periods – read about our postgraduate pre-sessional English courses.

 How to apply

-- completed online application form (for Taught Postgraduate Study)
+- Completed online application form (for Taught Postgraduate Study).

-- completed supporting statement
+- A completed supporting statement that must include:

-- full CV
+- Full CV

-- transcript of degree examination marks achieved to date
+- Transcript of degree examination marks achieved to date

-- copy of final degree certificate (if completed)
+- Copy of final degree certificate (if completed)

-- evidence of English language qualification (non-native English speakers only)
+- Evidence of English language qualification (non-native English speakers only)

 Find out more about how to apply.

-This link takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page will take you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.